Jammu and Kashmir National Panthers Party: Aam Admi Party Defection 2022

-Jay Mala Leadership
+2022-2023 Jay Mala Leadership

-Panthers Party founder Bhim Singh died in office as President of Panthers Party on 31 May 2022, following which his wife and co-founder Jay Mala took effective control as leader of the Panthers Party, and as its Chairwoman and nominated a prominent local lawyer and senior party leader Vilakshan Singh as the acting interim President, until the party's presidential elections that are scheduled for 23 March 2023.
+Panthers Party founder Bhim Singh died in office as President of Panthers Party on 31 May 2022, following which his wife and co-founder Jay Mala took effective full control of Panthers Party as its leader, Chairwoman and de facto president.
+She nominated Vilakshan Singh working under her authority as an acting interim president until the party's official presidential elections scheduled for 23 March 2023.

+Lithium Discovery

 In February 2023, following the discovery of 5.9 tonnes of lithium in Reasi, Jammu, Ankit Love took over as Chief Patron of the Panthers Party, a role previously held by his father Prof. Bhim Singh.
 Jay Mala commented that Love due to his international perspective was the best person to manage the $500 billion worth of lithium discovered in the Udhampur parliamentary constituency where the Panthers party won the election previously.

 Ankit Love stated at the time: "There is more Lithium in Jammu, than oil in Dubai!
 Almost half a trillion US dollars worth of it.
 So we must make sure our people will now be the richest in the world.
 We must have the best infrastructure, libraries, hospitals, art galleries, theatres, sports teams, shopping malls, five star hotel resorts, airports and the creation of a brand new world class Prof. Bhim Singh University which was always my father’s dream, to build the world’s greatest university here.”

+Eviction by government from secure accommodation

+On 20 February, Government of Jammu and Kashmir withdrew Jay Mala's secure accommodation by sealing the Panthers party office in Jammu.
+She subsequently on a TV appearance asked that Lieutenant Governor of Jammu and Kashmir Manoj Sinha, launch a probe into her husband's death.
+Jay Mala at the time had stated "there was a certain plot to assassinate her too, and that she may not survive for much longer".

+Harsh Dev Singh Rejoins Panthers Party

+On 16 Feb 2023, Harsh Dev Singh resigned as Chairman of J&K Aam Aadmi Party, and rejoined Panthers Party in the presence of Jay Mala.

+Harsh Dev elected state President

+Supported by Jay Mala, former education minister Harsh Dev Singh was elected state president of Panthers party by the working committee on 4 April 2023.